Church Etiquette

 Final Thought

 Our American culture of the 21st Century is very casual, even subtly anarchist, in its approach to life.
-Dress, music, language, values, morals, and entertainment all reflect a trend to “downgrade” life from what God intended it to be.
+Dress, music, language, values, morals, and entertainment all reflect a trend to “downgrade” life from what God intends it to be.
 We mustn’t allow this prevailing tendency to enter into our Christian piety, whether at home or at church.
 Most church etiquette is based on simple common sense and a respect for God and others.
 We are in church to worship God in Holy Trinity.
 The priest announces, “In the fear of God, with faith and love, draw near.”
-If we simply approach our lives and our worship together with this in mind, then we will be people of proper “church etiquette.”
+If we simply approach our lives and our worship together with this in mind, then we will be people of proper church etiquette.

 Calendar